Items with an asterisk (*) are also in the glossary.

 We want to familiarize a horse with inhibitors such as ropes and body extensions while he is in his home environment.
 Then they will make sense to him if we have to use them in an unfamiliar environment.

 Intent: Horses are masters at the art of reading the intent of another horse.
+They bring this skill to dealing with people.
 If handlers are consistent with their body language and ways of focusing, horses usually quickly learn to respond to the intent of a gesture, a touch, projected energy or breathing rate.
 The message is conveyed by body language (sometimes including sound) and change in energy.

 Horses raised with other normal horses learn to respond to tiny body language shifts such as the angle of an ear, the tilt of the head, the position of the neck, the smallest flick of the tail.
 They readily apply this body-language-reading skill to a trusted handler with consistent habits.